zamurda/neural-diffusion-processes/README.md

 This repository contains the code for the paper [Neural Diffusion Processes](https://arxiv.org/abs/2206.03992) by Vincent Dutordoir, Alan Saul, Zoubin Ghahramani and Fergus Simpson accepted at ICML 2023.

+## New additions

+In `multichannel.py` you can find a new kind of multi-output Neural Diffusion Process model which allows for learning (and sampling) from processes over heterotopic inputs.

 ## Installation

 The code is written in Python and uses the jax framework with the haiku deep learning library.
 The code has been tested on ubuntu linux with Python 3.9 and 3.10.